Abell Library Services for Faculty

 Librarians can instruct your classes how to use and evaluate print and electronic resources and indexes available from Abell Library.
 Please contact John West to design specialized instruction for a particular course and/or assignment.
 Electronic classroom facilities are available in the library, or we can come to your classroom.

 Under "Services" on Abell Library's web page and click on "Rooms Calendar" to view current room reservations.
-Then contact Kay Garner to reserve any of the following rooms:
+Then contact Donna Flatt to reserve any of the following rooms:

 Bibliographic Instruction (BI) Classroom (Room 233): contains video playback equipment for VHS and DVD, a Windows™ Pentium™ computer, and a projection screen.